Anonymous4598/COIN/README.md

-# LOC
+# COIN

-LOC is a graph contrastive learning framework with unified learnable augment in a continuous space.
+COIN is a graph contrastive learning framework with unified learnable augment in a continuous space.